its-dirg/saas_test_environment/deploy/docker/README.md

 * `sp_config["disco_srv"]`: url of discovery service to let the user choose the IdP
 * `sp_config["metadata"]`: url or path to metadata for backing IdPs, see [pysaml2 metadata configuration](https://github.com/rohe/pysaml2/blob/master/doc/howto/config.rst#metadata).
-* `config["encryption_key"]`: random string to used internally by the proxy to encrypt the state cookie

 ## SAML metadata